How to Become a Surrogate in Indiana: A 2025 Guide

 Research Surrogacy Agencies

 Choosing a reputable surrogacy agency is a crucial step.
-Research and contact surrogacy agencies in Indiana.
+Research and contact surrogacy agencies in Indiana and neighboring states.
 Ensure that the agency you select has a good track record and can provide the necessary support and guidance throughout your surrogacy journey.

 Consult with a Reproductive Attorney